thevinter/styli.sh/README.md

 KDE is natively supported without the need of feh.
 The script currently does not allow to scale the image or fetch images from reddit.
 To use KDE's built-in background manager use the ```-k``` flag.

 ## XFCE
 KDE is natively supported without the need of feh.
-The script currently does not allow to scale the image or fetch images from reddit.
+The script currently does not allow to scale the image.
 To use XFCE's built-in background manager use the ```-x``` flag.

 ## Tips And Tricks
 To set a new background every time you reboot your computer add the following to your ```i3/config``` file (or any other WM config)